insilica/toxindex/docs/cloud_logging.md

 ## Troubleshooting

+### Cloud Logging Timeout Issues
+**Problem**: `504 Deadline Exceeded` errors in Cloud Logging **Solution**: The resilient handler automatically handles this by:
+1. Using smaller batch sizes (5 instead of default)
+2. Shorter max latency (15 seconds instead of default)
+3. Falling back to local logging on failures
+4. Using HTTP instead of gRPC to avoid gRPC timeout issues

 ### Cloud Logging Not Working
 1. Check if `google-cloud-logging` is installed
 2. Verify Google Cloud credentials are configured
 3. Ensure running in GKE environment (`KUBERNETES_SERVICE_HOST` set)
+4. Check if `DISABLE_CLOUD_LOGGING` is set to `"true"`

 ### Local Logs Not Appearing
 1. Check `data/logs/` directory exists